pingidentity/terraform-docs/docs/best-practices/index.md

 ### Use Terraform Formatting Tools

-When writing Terraform HCL, using `terraform fmt` is a straightforward yet powerful practice.  `terraform fmt` and equivalent formatting tools adjusts the Terraform code to a standard style, keeping the codebase tidy and consistent.
-Typically, this means maintaining consistent indentation, spacing and alignment of code.
+When writing Terraform HCL, using `terraform fmt` is a straightforward yet powerful practice.  `terraform fmt` and equivalent formatting tools adjust the Terraform code to a standard style, keeping the codebase tidy and consistent.
+Typically, this formatting deals with maintaining consistent indentation, spacing and alignment of code.
 If developing in Visual Studio Code, the "Hashicorp Terraform" extension can be set to run `terraform fmt` automatically as you write and save configuration.

 This consistency makes your code easier to read and understand for anyone who might work on the project.
 Having consistent formatting reduces confusion and makes it easier to spot mistakes.